Francis Brinkley: Life in Japan

+In 1881, Brinkley purchased The Japan Weekly Mail (also known as the Japan Mail).
+Since then and before his death, he was the newspaper's owner and editor-in-chief.
+Japan Mail merged with the Japan Times afterwards.
+The Japanese government financially supports the Japan Mail.
+In exchange, the newspaper aligned with the Japanese government.
+While the Japan Mail was the most widely read English newspaper in the Far East, many people criticised the newspaper's government support: Robert Young, owner of Japan Chronicle, described the newspaper as "paid advocacy"; while some of them even critised the newspaper was nothing more than a "government propaganda organ".

-After the First Sino-Japanese War Brinkley became the Tokyo-based correspondent for The Times of London, and gained fame for his dispatches during the Russo-Japanese War of 1904–1905.
-He was awarded the Order of the Sacred Treasure by Emperor Meiji for his contributions to better Anglo-Japanese relations.
+After the First Sino-Japanese War, Brinkley succeeded Henry Spencer Palmer and became the Tokyo-based correspondent for The Times of London.
+He gained fame for his dispatches during the Russo-Japanese War of 1904–1905.
+Brinkley was awarded the Order of the Sacred Treasure by Emperor Meiji for his contributions to better Anglo-Japanese relations.
 He was also an adviser to the Nippon Yusen Kaisha, Japan's largest shipping line.
 F.A.
 MacKenzie, a prominent English journalist, wrote:

 Captain Brinkley's great knowledge of Japanese life and language is admitted and admired by all.
 His independence of judgment is, however, weakened by his close official connection with the Japanese Government and by his personal interest in Japanese industry.
 His journal is regarded generally as a government mouth-piece, and he has succeeded in making himself a more vigorous advocate of the Japanese claims than even the Japanese themselves.
 It can safely be forecasted that whenever a dispute arises between Japanese and British interests, Captain Brinkley and his journal will play the part, through thick and thin, of defenders of the Japanese.